Data storage and ingress in Azure Time Series Insights Preview

 - If you experience any significant latency, be sure to contact us.

-Time Series Insights Preview supports an initial ingress scale of up to 6 Mega Bytes per second (Mbps) per environment.
+The Time Series Insights Preview supports an initial ingress scale of up to 1 Mega Byte per Second (Mbps) per environment.
 Enhanced scaling support is ongoing.
-We plan to update our documentation to reflect those improvements
+We plan to update our documentation to reflect those improvements.

 Read about the new Data modeling.